Study for a Semester or Year in Thailand!

 Fund for Education Abroad

 Applicants from groups underrepresented in study abroad and those destined for non-traditional locations are given preference, in an effort to make the demographics of U.S. undergraduates studying abroad reflect the rich diversity of the U.S. population.

 For information about additional scholarships please visit our External Scholarships web page.

-To locate the Burapha course offerings please visit the International Academics web page.
+To locate the Burapha course offerings please visit the Academics tab of the Burapha website.
 For additional course information and the curriculum offerings by semester please the Handbooks web page.
 Please note that the semester course timetable may not be released until a month or so before departure so students should have a few backup courses in mind as timetable conflicts with some selections may occur.